Prehistory: Daily Life

-Late Bronze Age people were also settling in substantial round houses, often grouped into permanent villages like Grimspound on Dartmoor.
-The perimeter wall there probably served only to keep domestic animals in and wild ones out.
+Late Bronze Age people were settling in substantial round houses, often grouped into permanent villages like Grimspound on Dartmoor.
+The perimeter wall at Grimspound probably served only to keep domestic animals in and wild ones out.
 But the need for safety prompted the building, at about the same time, of a defended village of about 200 huts on the exposed and uncomfortable summit of Mam Tor in Derbyshire.

 The subsequent Iron Age saw an increasing tendency for people in northern and western England to live together for security, either in, or under the protection of, hillforts.
 In eastern England, however, new town-like tribal centres grew up in places like Colchester, Essex (defended by Lexden Earthworks), and Stanwick, North Yorkshire.